mmore500/downstream/docs/docs/contributing.md

 New implementations should follow the existing conventions and structure, as far as possible.
 Also consider implementing the project's established CLI interface for testing/debugging, which will enable out-of-the-box compatibility with our testing framework --- see the cpp or zig CI workflow for examples of how tests are run across implementations.

-If you'd like to request that we implement a specific language, please open an issue.
+If you'd like to request support for an additional programming language, please open an issue!

 Contributions to the repository are governed by our Code of Conduct, based on the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).